 It’s the most traditional, authentically Italian way to make it, and there’s no disputing that.
 Pine nuts are delicious, with a flavor and texture I love munching on straight out of the bag.
 They’re borderline addicting.

 But I have to admit, the price is usually the #1 consideration when I make fresh pesto without pine nuts.
-Recently, I saw a small 4 oz. bag on sale for $7.99.
-Yes, that was the sale price!
+I’d be lying if I said I didn’t cringe every time I glance at the price.

-Pine nuts (ICYMI) are the edible seeds from pine trees.
+Pine nuts (or pignolias) are the edible seeds from pine trees.
 Harvesting pine nuts is a labor-intensive process and supply is limited.
 So simple economics of supply and demand drive the price higher than other nuts.

-The pecans I used for this recipe, for example, only cost $8.99 for a full pound.
+Compare that to the pecans I used instead, which only cost $8.99 for a full pound.
 Cost can vary considerably between a grocery store and farmers markets, but generally speaking, pecans or other types of nuts can be a much more budget-friendly option compared to pine nuts.

-Making a homemade pesto recipe feels like a great way to still enjoy the fresh flavor of basil and reserve pine nuts for another use where their flavor and texture can really shine.
+Making pecan pesto feels like a great way to still enjoy the fresh flavor of basil and reserve pine nuts for another use where their flavor and texture can really shine.

 - Fresh basil.
 A must!
 I grabbed a large handful (very precise measurement, I know) which worked out to about three cups, lightly packed.
 If you don’t have an abundance of fresh basil or it’s a little pricey, you can also use half basil, and half spinach.
 Fresh spinach (especially baby spinach) will be similar enough in color, texture, and flavor.